tpiros/marklogic-jwt-authentication/README.md

 const port = 8000;
 ```

+The first step would be to install the project dependencies by executing `npm i`.

-To insert the initial dataset to the database you can execute `npm run setup`
+To insert the initial dataset to the database you can execute `npm run setup`.

-> To delete all the documents that have been inserted via the installation please run `npm run delete`
+> To delete all the documents that have been inserted via the installation please run `npm run delete`.

 ##Token creation
-To create a token please run `npm run createToken`
+To create a token please run `npm run createToken`.

 ##Start the application
-To start the application itself please run `npm start`
+To start the application itself please run `npm start`.

 > Development mode is enabled if you start the application using `npm run startDev`.
 Development mode uses `nodemon` to start the application.